dlarrick/pykumo/README.md

 ## Troubleshooting
 ### WiFi
 The most common cause of flaky behavior is weak WiFi signal at the indoor unit.
 Try measuring WiFi strength (2.4 GHz only) with a phone app.
 Also try repositioning the Mitsubishi WiFi adapter within the unit, positioning it close to the plastic exterior rather than metal interior components.
+Users have also reported that isolating the indoor units to their own subnet and WiFi SSID can improve behavior.

 ### API errors
 In early 2023 Mitsubishi appears to have made some change that makes the WiFi adapter less reliable.
 My educated guess is that it has a memory leak.
 See [Issue 105](https://github.com/dlarrick/hass-kumo/issues/105) in the hass-kumo repository for discussion.

-As a result of this issue, if you are seeing `serializer_error` or (especially) `__no_memory` errors consistently when performing operations, it's likely that your indoor unit needs power-cycling.
-Unfortunately the easiest way is probably at the circuit breaker for the entire mini-split system.
+As of mid 2024, pykumo will issue a `reboot` command to the indoor unit's WiFi adapter (at most once every 30 minutes) if `serializer_error` or `__no_memory` errors occur when performing operations.

 ## Interactive Use
 It's possible to use pykumo in an interactive shell to do debugging, investigation of possible new features, and so on.